 -Cover yourself with a blanket and imagine yourself in an idyllic and sunny Maui!

-We all think that we don’t have the time for these rest positions, but do consider that these 15 minutes are so powerful that they can make you feel more energised, less stressed, clear-headed and thus more able to cope.
+We all think that we don’t have the time for these rest positions.
+However, these 15 minutes are so powerful that they can make you feel more energised, less stressed, clear-headed and thus more able to cope.
 If you would like to combat stress and restore your energy, this is an easy way to do it.
 Do let me know how you find it!